6 steps to build a neural network in OpenNN

 2. Neural network

 The second step is to choose the correct neural network architecture.
-For classification problems, it is usually composed by:
+For classification problems, it is usually composed of:

-Once the neural network has been created, we can introduce information in the layers for a more precise calibration.
+Once the neural network has been created, we can introduce information into the layers to achieve more precise calibration.

 For the scaling layer, it is necessary to enter the descriptives and the scaling method calculated previously: